swt30/thesis/chapters/04-heating/04-heating.md

 @Fig:grid-error shows how an incorrect grid does not adequately resolve the pressure/temperature change in the outer atmosphere.
 The error is minor ($< 0.1\,R_⊕$) for smaller planets ($M_p < M_\oplus$) but can be large ($0.3\,R_⊕$) for planets nearer $10\,M_⊕$.
 To clarify, all the plots in this dissertation use the corrected mass grid.

+> TODO: could move this section and consolidate with earlier discussion of the corrected mass grid

 ![
   The mass grid affects the final mass--radius diagrams.